© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bicton motte and bailey castle is a scheduled monument protected by Historic England under reference 1019658.
 View the official record →

-Bicton motte and bailey is a Norman fortified site situated in Shropshire, England.
+Bicton motte and bailey castle is a Norman fortification located in Shropshire, dating from the early medieval period following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019658.

 Bicton motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019658.